JenniferShelton/JenniferShelton.github.io/_episodes/10-alignment.md

 ---
-Title: "Read Alignment and Small Variant Calling"
+title: "Read Alignment and Small Variant Calling"
 ---
 ## Getting Started
 Log in to your instances through Jupyter notebooks and launch a terminal.